Gawler South

 Population growth drivers in Gawler South are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Gawler South statistical area (Lv2) had an estimated population of around 3,100 as of November 2025.
-This reflects an increase of 482 people (18.4%) since the 2021 Census, which reported a population of 2,618 people.
-The change was inferred from the resident population of 2,822, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 29 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,131 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-The Gawler South (SA2)'s growth of 18.4% since the 2021 census exceeded both the state's growth rate of 8.7% and the metropolitan area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 87.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Gawler South is around 3,110.
+This figure represents an increase of 492 people since the 2021 Census, which reported a population of 2,618.
+The change is inferred from AreaSearch's estimation of the resident population at 2,822 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 29 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,135 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+The suburb's growth rate of 18.8% since the 2021 census exceeds both the state average (9.0%) and that of Greater Adelaide.
+Interstate migration contributed approximately 87.0% of overall population gains during recent periods, driving this growth.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking at population projections moving forward, a significant population increase in the top quartile of statistical areas across the nation is forecast for the Gawler South (SA2), expected to expand by 1,134 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 29.3% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+According to these projections, the suburb is expected to experience significant population growth in the top quartile of statistical areas across the nation, with an increase of 1,133 persons forecast by 2041.
+This would reflect a total gain of 28.9% over the 17-year period.

 Frequently Asked Questions - Population